 Same as L22 History 3091

-L18 URST 313B Education, Childhood and Society
+L18 URST 313B Education, Childhood, Adolescence and Society

 An examination of childhood, child development and education from different perspectives.
 Observation of children in a variety of settings, including classrooms.
-Through historical, sociological, psychological and political readings, students clarify current ideas about children, investigate the nature of childhood, and begin to understand how and why childhood is constructed as it is.
+Through historical, sociological, psychological and political readings, students will clarify current ideas about children, investigate the nature of childhood, and begin to understand how and why childhood is constructed as it is.
 Prerequisite: sophomore standing.
 Limited to 45 students.